qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 Both figures and analysis results can be deleted.
-Note that unless you have auto save on, the update has to be manually saved to the remote database by calling ``save()``.
-Because there are two analysis results, one for the T1 parameter and one for the curve fitting results, we delete twice.
+Note that unless you have auto save on, the update has to be manually saved to the remote database by calling :meth:`.ExperimentData.save`.
+Because there are two analysis results, one for the T1 parameter and one for the curve fitting results, we must delete twice to fully remove the analysis results.

 .. jupyter-execute::
     :hide-output: